 Permanent Collection Gallery

-Levon Biss is an acclaimed British photographer.
+Levon Biss is an acclaimed British sports photographer.
 His passion for nature and photography came together to create Microsculpture, a unique photographic study of insects in mind-blowing magnification.
 Biss takes thousands of photographs of each insect with a microscope attachment.
 Due to the extremely small size of his subjects, each section of the insect requires a different depth of field.
-He blends close to 8000 pictures together in Photoshop to create one incredibly focused image.
+He blends 8,000 to 10,000 photographs together to create one incredibly focused image.
 His photographs capture in breathtaking detail the beauty of the insect world and are printed in large-scale formats to provide the audience with an unforgettable viewing experience.

-To learn more about Levon Biss's photography project, click here.
+Learn more about Levon Biss's photography - click here.

-The Peoria Riverfront Museum has a collection of 8,000 insects and arachnids from around the world.
+Riverfront Museum has a collection of more than 8,000 insects and arachnids from around the world.
 The core of the entomology collection is a large gift of insect specimens collected by Harry W. Biehl from five continents between 1929 and 1939.
 Among these are hundreds of species of Coleoptera (beetles) and Lepidoptera (butterflies and moths).
 In 2012 the collection of Bert Princen, comprising 2,500 specimens, was added as a gift from Greet and Norman Princen in memory of Bert.
-Volunteers from the Peoria Academy of Science's Entomology Section donate their time and expertise to maintain the museum's collection.
-To learn more about this group, click here.